 The operations and supply chain emphasis within the management program prepares students for success through a curriculum that includes a strong liberal education core and major-specific coursework in business, production and service operations management.
 A required professional development program will also cover topics in career planning, professional image, interviewing, etiquette and networking.

-Classes for management - operations and supply chain management emphasis majors may include:
+What classes do management - operations and supply chain management emphasis majors take?

 Learn more about the comprehensive management - operations and supply chain management emphasis major in the UWEC course catalog.